EthanJYK/EthanJYK.github.io/CLTvis.presentation/index.Rmd

 ---

-## Let's See How It Works: Comparing Results
+## How It Works: Comparing Results

 - Compare means and standard deviations of two plots.